 - If you don't have the appropriate cards to travel on a road, you can still pass using a 'Caravan', by paying 3 cards of any type (4 cards if there is an Obstacle on the road).
 The cards may be any combination of transportation types.

-In the 'Hometown' variant, each player gets a secret town card at the beginning of the game, telling him which town he has to reach at the end of the 4th round.
+In the 'Hometown' variant, each player gets a secret town card at the beginning of the game, telling them which town they have to reach at the end of the 4th round.

-If he doesn't manage to get there, he'll lose as many points as the remaining distance he has to travel to get there.
+If they don't manage to get there, they'll lose as many points as the remaining distance they have to travel to get there.